Summary

 It is also important to emphasize the vast pricing arbitrage between European and North American gas; the LNG infrastructure is quite limited relative to Europe's current needs.
 Right now, the Jan.
 2023 TTF is around $57 per mmbtu.
 Henry Hub for delivery in the same month is about $7.

-Since Vermillion's value proposition has been mostly about its European gas production, the stock probably shouldn't have fallen so much when the North American gas indices corrected.
+Since Vermilion's value proposition has been mostly about its European gas production, the stock probably shouldn't have fallen so much when the North American gas indices corrected.
 However, it was also expected that the EU would implement some type of windfall tax on energy companies.

 This tax is now a fact as the European Council agreed on it last Friday.
 As anticipated, the windfall tax will apply at a minimum rate of 33% on "excess profits" in 2022-2023.
 Excess profits are defined as taxable profits above a 20% increase on the average taxable profits during 2018-2021.